cnc45333/cs1302-ce27-1/README.md

    public static <T> void bubble(T[] array, int lo, int hi, Comparator<T> c)
    ```

-   Here is an example, assuming an array of integers and the standard, ascending comparator
-   `c = Integer::compareTo`:

    1. Here is an example of before and after calling `bubble(array, 0, 4, Integer::compareTo)`
       on an array with elements `[ 2, 3, 1, 4, 5 ]`: